MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02a-generative-ai.md

 ## Add a knowledge tool to the agent

 Agents use *tools* to perform tasks or find information.
-You can use a general web search tool or a simple file search tool to provide a source of knowledge; or for more comprehensive agentic solutions, you can create a *Microsoft Foundry IQ* knowledge store that connects the agent to a data source within your enterprise.
+You can use a general web search tool or a simple file search tool to provide a source of knowledge; or for more comprehensive agentic solutions, you can create a *Microsoft Foundry IQ* knowledge store that connects the agent to one or more data sources within your enterprise.
 In this exercise, we'll use a simple file search tool.

 1. Open a new browser tab, and view the **[expenses_policy.docx](https://microsoftlearning.github.io/mslearn-ai-fundamentals/data/expenses_policy.docx){:target="_blank"}** at `https://microsoftlearning.github.io/mslearn-ai-fundamentals/data/expenses_policy.docx`.
 We'll use this to provide a knowledge source that the agent can use to answer questions about expense claims.
 1. Download **expenses_policy.docx** to your local computer.
 1. Return to the tab containing the agent playground, and in the pane on the left, expand the **Tools** section if it's not already expanded.
 1. Upload the **expenses_policy.docx** file, creating a new index with the default index name.
 When the index has been created, attach it to the agent.
 1. At the top of the agent playground, use the **Save** button to update the agent definition.
 1. In the pane on the right, view the **YAML** tab, which contains the definition for your agent.
-Note that its definition now includes the file search tool you added:
+Note that its definition now includes the file search tool you added (in the **tools** section):

     ```yml
     metadata:
       logo: Avatar_Default.svg
       description: ""
-      modified_at: "1767999261"
+      modified_at: "1776115781"
+      microsoft.voice-live.enabled: "false"
     object: agent.version
-    id: expenses-agent:3
+    id: expenses-agent:2
     name: expenses-agent
-    version: "3"
+    version: "2"
     description: ""
-    created_at: 1767999232
+    created_at: 1776115782
     definition:
       kind: prompt
       model: gpt-4.1-mini
       instructions: You are a helpful AI assistant who supports employees with expense claims.
+Provide concise, accurate information only on topics related to expenses.
+Do not provide any information about topics that are not directly related to expenses.
-      temperature: 0.98
+      temperature: 1
       top_p: 1
       tools:
         - type: file_search
           vector_store_ids:
-            - vs_sYs3SP17fUcc3E7eJqWfgxBW
+            - vs_tmwFZKmfVB3rZJoeaJAcgdy9
+    status: active
     ```

 1. Switch back to the **Chat** tab, and enter the same expenses-related prompt as before (for example, `How much can I claim for a taxi?`) and view the response.